Geometric Neural Network based on Phase Space for BCI-EEG decoding: Results using Coherence as feature

 \begin{enumerate} \item \textbf{CohCSP+LDA}~\cite{lotte2010learning}, a combination of the Common spatial pattern (CSP) algorithm followed by a classification performed on a shrinkage Linear Discriminant Analysis (LDA). \item \textbf{Coh + TS + EN}~\cite{fucone:2022}, a Riemannian classification method in the tangent space using an Elastic Network as classifier. \item \textbf{CohFgMDM}~\cite{yger2016riemannian}, a Riemannian classification method by Minimum Distance to the Mean after having applied a geodesic filtering. \item \textbf{CohMDM}~\cite{barachant2010riemannian}, a Riemannian classification method by Minimum Distance to the Mean. \item \textbf{Coh + TS + SVM}~\cite{barachant2010riemannian}, a Riemannian classification method in the tangent space using a Support Vector Machine (SVM). \end{enumerate}

 Results can be found in Table~\ref{table:rhlh_coh} while the detailed statistical analysis can be found in Figures~\ref{fig:rhlh-CohImm} and \ref{fig:rhlh-CohInsta}.

-In this study the situation is even rosier: \method, used with either imaginary or instantaneous coherence features, emerges as best pipeline across all datasets.
-When utilizing imaginary coherence, SPDNet alone already achieves statistically superior results compared to state-of-the-art approaches employing the same features.
-However, the augmentation procedure introduces a significant performance boost, a finding supported by the meta-effect analysis shown in~Fig~\ref{fig:rhlh-CohImm} (c).
+In this study, the situation is even rosier: \method$_{OPT}$, used with either imaginary or instantaneous coherence features, emerges as the best pipeline across all datasets.
+Interestingly, this study, which focuses on right versus left-hand motor imagery classification, ranks the information content in a ranking where the Imagination-based algorithm outperforms the instantaneous-based one.
+This result contrasts with the state-of-the-art understanding, which suggests that Instantaneous coherence mitigates the effects of volume conduction~\cite{nolte2004identifying}.

+When using imaginary coherence, SPDNet alone already achieves statistically superior results compared to state-of-the-art approaches employing the same features.
+However, the augmentation procedure introduces a significant performance boost, a finding supported by the meta-effect analysis shown in Fig~\ref{fig:rhlh-CohImm} (c).

 In the case of instantaneous coherence, on the other hand, the impact of the augmentation procedure is even more significant.
-In fact, with this feature, the standard SPDNet fails to exhibit statistically superior performance in comparison to the state-of-the-art pipelines. \method, on the other hand, stands out as the top performing pipeline, showing that the augmentation procedure bring a statistically significant influence on classification outcomes (see Fig~\ref{fig:rhlh-CohInsta} (a)).
+In fact, with this feature, the standard SPDNet fails to exhibit statistically superior performance in comparison to the state-of-the-art pipelines. \method$_{OPT}$, on the other hand, stands out as the top-performing pipeline, showing that the augmentation procedure brings a statistically significant influence on classification outcomes (see Fig~\ref{fig:rhlh-CohInsta} (a)).